BA, Mathematics, University of California-San Diego

 Ph.D., Chicago, 1997

-His most recent book is Gang Leader for a Day (Penguin Press).
-Gang Leader received a Best Book award from The Economist, and is currently being translated into Chinese, Korean, Japanese, German, Italian, Polish, French and Portuguese.
-His previous work, Off the Books: The Underground Economy of the Urban Poor (Harvard University Press, 2006) about illegal economies in Chicago, received a Best Book Award from Slate.com (2006) as well as the C. Wright Mills Award (2007).
-His first book, American Project: The Rise and Fall of a Modern Ghetto (2000) explored life in Chicago public housing.
+His most recent book is Floating City (Penguin Press).
+His earlier book, Gang Leader for a Day (Penguin Press) received a Best Book award from The Economist, and was translated into Chinese, Korean, Japanese, German, Italian, Polish, French and Portuguese.
+His previous work, Off the Books: The Underground Economy of the Urban Poor (Harvard, 2006) received a Best Book Award from Slate.com (2006) as well as the C. Wright Mills Award (2007).
+His first book, American Project: The Rise and Fall of a Modern Ghetto (Harvard, 2000) explored life in Chicago public housing.

 Venkatesh’ editorial writings have appeared in The New York Times, the Chicago Tribune, Fast Company, and the Washington Post.
 He writes for Slate.com, and his stories have appeared in This American Life, WIRED, and on National Public Radio.

 MULTI-MEDIA: Venkatesh’s documentary film (for PBS), Dislocation, followed families as they relocated from condemned public housing developments.
 He directed and produced a three-part award winning documentary on the history of public housing for public radio.
 And, he recently completed At the Top of My Voice, a documentary film on a scholar and artist who return to the ex-Soviet republic of Georgia to promote democracy and safeguard human rights.

 Venkatesh received his Ph.D. in Sociology from the University of Chicago.
 He was a Junior Fellow at the Society of Fellows (Harvard) and an NSF CAREER award recipient in 2000.
 He is a voting member of the Institute for Research in African-American Studies.